Season 1, Episode 34

 Alexa Bowditch:

 I mean, I work within my personal coaching.
 My husband and I work with couples.
 He works with men.
 I work with women.
 I will often have that experience in my intimate group coaching and my one-on-one with women.
 I have a nice little mix.
-I have a group that I’m working with now is four people, and I would say, three of them want sex less than their husband.
+I have a group that I’m working with now that has four people, and I would say, three of them want sex less than their husband.
 One of them wants sex more than her partner.
 There’s a mix there.

-If I extrapolated that over across my community would probably be that percentage as well.
+If I extrapolated that over across my community it would probably be that percentage as well.
 It’s really interesting because the women are connecting with the one that wants it more than her partner.
-They’re like, “Is there a way that I can speak to you that I can try to understand my partner through you?”
+They’re like, “Is there a way that I can speak to you so that I can try to understand my partner through you?”
 That’s kind of not really a thing because men are men and women are women, and we don’t think the same and we don’t feel the same.
 We’re different.

 When I’m working with those people, there’s a couple of things, and I want to give you all a tangible tool for this, and that is kind of an easy entry point.
 Well, precursor is pleasure in their life in general.
 I mean, you have one organ on your body that’s completely and totally devoted to pleasure, is your clitoris.
 Tell me about pleasure’s role in your life.

-Anything and everything that I discuss with my clients that has to do with sex, there’s always some place we start before we actually start going into the sex.
+Anything and everything that I discuss with my clients has to do with sex, there’s always some place we start before we actually start going into the sex.
 Let’s just say that they are loving their life, they love their family.
 It’s really great.
-Let’s just say that we’re working on the self-love.
+Let’s just say that we’re working on self-love.
 They’re going to women’s groups.
 They’re going to sound healings.
-They’re going to breath, or they have some sort of spiritual practice.
+They’re going to breathe, or they have some sort of spiritual practice.
 Maybe they go to some church or something.

 They have some kind of higher power thing that’s going on in their life and they’re being creative and they’re feeling in their body and they’re getting some movement in, let’s just say all those boxes are checked.
 The tool that I like to leverage is something called the erotic blueprints.
 Have you heard of the erotic blueprints?